 Civil War Tails: 8,000 Cat Soldiers Tell the Panoramic Story, written by Ruth and Rebecca Brown (yes, that’s us, the creators of the dioramas!) and published by Stackpole Books.
-Our price is $23.50, which includes PA Sales Tax.
+Our price is $27.00, which includes shipping and PA Sales Tax.
 To order, please fill out the order form on the main Merchandise tab.

 If you like cats or history or miniatures, this book is for you!
 In addition to the story of our dioramas and museum, Civil War Tails tells the history and individual stories behind each diorama.
 With an easy-to-read format and chock-full of photos, you don’t have to be a history buff to enjoy learning about the Civil War while exploring these pages!
 At the same time, the historian in your family will enjoy the same attention to accuracy and detail in the book as in the dioramas it describes.

 (Hint: it makes a great Christmas gift for the Civil War buff who has everything!)

 “With aplomb, whimsy, and historical accuracy, Civil War Tails museum tells the stories of Civil War battles in perhaps the most unique way of any of our nation’s battle museums.
 This book helps you appreciate both the heritage and heroism of the time.” — Jeff Peterman, http://www.americasbesthistory.com

 You can also find a review of the book (and the museum) on America’s Best History.

 “The research is thorough…the novelty of cats as models for soldiers engages the Civil War novice and buff alike…and the three-dimensional battle action design brings pivotal historic clashes–large and small–to life in a captivating, distinctive way.” — Renae MacLachlan, Licensed Battlefield Guide, Gettysburg National Military Park